R0nSam/Windows-Whatsapp-Face-Lock-WinLocker/README.md

 ## 📦 Setup

+## 📂 Directory Structure
+After cloning this repo, make sure your directory has the following structure Winlocker/
+|
+|——dataset
+|——trainer
+|——<rest of the python files>
+It is recommended to create the folders dataset and trainer.

+#### Having a virtual environment will be safer.

 ### Install requirements:
 pip instal -r requirements.txt

 ### Register your Face:
 python capture.py
+It is recommended to capture your face multiple times in different lighting/angles/environemnts.
+If you wear glasses, capture both with and without glasses.

+### Train the Model
+python train.py
+I have used OpenCV LPBH as the model.
+It's a lightweight face recognition algorithm that doesnot need GPU.

 ### Run the locker
 python app_lock.py